1985 (Dalos novel)

-1985 is an unofficial sequel to George Orwell's novel Nineteen Eighty-Four.
+1985 is an unofficial 1983 sequel to George Orwell's 1949 novel Nineteen Eighty-Four.

-Written by Hungarian author György Dalos, originally published in 1983, this novel begins with the death of Big Brother and reflects an intermediate period between 1984 and a more optimistic future characterized with a decline in orthodoxy of the totalitarian system, struggles of the ensuing powers and the near destruction of the Oceania air force by Eurasia.
+Written by Hungarian author György Dalos, this novel begins with the death of Big Brother and reflects an intermediate period between 1984 and a more optimistic future characterized with a decline in orthodoxy of the totalitarian system, struggles of the ensuing powers and the near destruction of the Oceania air force by Eurasia.

 Significance

 Critic Pat Harrington found the novel's emphasis on the Thought Police embracing a kind of "openness" and pressuring Party cliques through public opinion to be a prescient look at what Mikhail Gorbachev was to attempt in the former Soviet Union with glasnost and perestroika.
 Rather than ruling by fear, the secret police would attempt to control "the public sphere," bringing people to their cause of their own free will.

 Reception

 The novel has received several reviews, including in English in the Fantasy Review by Brian Stableford. and in French in SFère by Marcel Becker.

 The novel was a nominee for the Prometheus Hall of Fame Award in 1988 and 1999.